-The prosecution also introduced a receipt from the Mt.
-Laurel Candlewood Suites Hotel in the appellant's name that showed a \$692 charge, and then the same amount credited back, to result in no charges to the appellant.
-The defense's cross-examination highlighted the fact that the bill showed that there were actually six or seven days worth of charges made to the account with the appellant's name on it.
-However, later testimony showed the charges were reversed because the appellant never showed up for his reservation.
+The Government also introduced a receipt from the Mt.
+Laurel Candlewood Suites in the appellant's name that showed a \$692 charge, and then the same amount credited back, to result in no charges to the appellant.
+The defense's cross-examination highlighted the fact that the bill showed that there were actually six or seven days' worth of charges made to the account with the appellant's name on it.
+However, later testimony showed the charges were reversed because the appellant never checked in for his reservation.
 The defense then asked Mr. MC whether changes could be made to the records.
-The military judge followed up with questions about whether changes could be made to a record after someone checks out.
-Responding to the judge's questions, Mr. MC testified that, if someone had stayed at the hotel and checked out, those records could not be deleted.
-Mr. MC also clarified that, once a bill was closed out, it could not be changed and that, in order to charge the appellant for staying at the hotel, a new bill would have to be created.
-Finally, he clarified that the bill showing the cancellation due to the appellant's no-show was the only record in the hotel's system concerning the appellant.
+The military judge followed up with questions whether changes could be made to a record after a person departed.
+Responding to the military judge's questions, Mr. MC testified that if someone had stayed at the hotel and checked out; those records could not be deleted.
+Mr. MC also clarified that once a bill was closed out, it could not be changed and that in order to charge the appellant for staying at the hotel, a new bill would have to be created.
+Finally, he clarified that the bill showing the cancellation due to the appellant's non-arrival was the only record in the hotel's system concerning the appellant.

-A judge may ask questions of any witness.
-Simply doing so does not indicate the judge is impartial.
-In fact, the judge has "wide latitude" when asking questions pursuant to the authority in Article 46, UCMJ, 10 U.S.C. § 846, and Mil.
+A military judge may ask questions of any witness.
+Simply doing so does not indicate the judge lacks impartiality.
+In fact, the military judge has "wide latitude" when asking questions pursuant to the authority in Article 46, UCMJ, 10 U.S.C. § 846, and Mil.
 R. Evid.
 614. See United States v.
 Acosta, 49 M.J.
-14 (C.A.A.F.
+14, 17 (C.A.A.F.
 1998).
-"Neither Article 46[, UCMJ, 10 U.S.C. § 846,] nor Mil.
-R. Evid.
+"Neither Article 46 nor Mil.R.Evid.
 614 precludes a military judge from asking questions to which he may know the witness' answer; nor do they restrict him from asking questions which might adversely affect one party or another."
 Id. at 17-18.

-However, when asking questions of a witness, military judges must be very careful so that it does not appear they are siding with either the prosecution or defense.
-It is permissible to clear up factual gaps and other information as long as it helps the members reach a decision.
+However, when asking questions of a witness, military judges must be very careful that it does not appear they are siding with either the prosecution or defense.
+It is permissible to address factual gaps and other matters as long as doing so helps the members reach a decision.
 See United States v.
 Ramos, 42 M.J.
 392, 396 (C.A.A.F.
 1995).
 "The military judge may be an active participant in the proceedings, but 'must take care not to become an advocate for either party."
 United States v.
+Merritt,

-Merritt, 71 M.J.
-699 (A.F.
+71 M.J.
+699, 706 (A.F.
 Ct.
 Crim.
 App.
-2012) (citing United States v.
+2012) (quoting United States v.
 Foster, 64 M.J.
 331, 332-33 (C.A.A.F.
-2007)).
+2007)), affirmed in part and overruled in part on other grounds by United States v.
+Merritt, 72 M.J.
+483 (C.A.A.F.
+2013).

 "There is a strong presumption that a military judge is impartial in the conduct of judicial proceedings."
-Id. at 706 (citing United States v.
+Id. (citing United States v.
 Quintanilla, 56 M.J.
 37, 44 (C.A.A.F.
 2001)).
-"When a military judge's impartiality is challenged on appeal, [the test is] whether, taken as a whole in the context of [the] trial, [the] court-martial's legality, fairness, and impartiality were put into doubt" by the military judge's actions.
-Id. (citation omitted); see also Acosta, 49 M.J. at 18.
+We test an appeal of a military judge's impartiality by looking at "whether, 'taken as a whole in the context of [the] trial,' a court-martial's 'legality, fairness, and impartiality' were put into doubt by the military judge's questions."
+Ramos, 42 M.J. at 396 (quoting United States v.
+Reynolds, 24 M.J.
+261, 265 (C.M.A.
+1987)); see also Acosta, 49 M.J. at 18.
 We apply this test from the viewpoint of the reasonable person observing the proceedings.
-Ramos, 42 M.J. at 396.
-See also Foster, 64 M.J. at 333.
+Id.